semanticpy/owlreadyL/README.rst

   - Prevent reasoners from reparenting OWL base entities such as Thing
   - Fix the reloading of an ontology that has been destroyed, when a local filename is provided as the ontology base IRI
   - Fix destroying object property involved in a property chain
+  - Fix reloading of ontologies when the IRI of the ontology was a local filename

 Links
 -----